Youth Education and Engagement

 Youth Summer Employment Program (YSEP) (ages 14-21)

-The Youth Summer Employment Program (YSEP) offers subsidized summer employment opportunities for low-income high school youth.
+The Youth Summer Employment Program (YSEP) offers subsidized summer employment opportunities for at-risk high school youth.
 YSEP provides nine weeks of paid part-time (20-30 hours) work experience at non-profit and public agencies throughout the community.
 The program supports the positive development of youth by engaging them in meaningful employment, job skills workshops and career exploration while providing leadership and community involvement opportunities.

 YSEP creates a supportive learning environment where students develop an understanding of the direct link between academic achievement and future career aspirations, the basic skills needed to find and keep a job, and the value of giving back to their community through service learning projects.